UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/04_practical.md

 ```

 You’ll notice that the program is a fair bit more complex, since here we need to handle explicitly how we send messages.
-We'll cover this in more detail in the next lesson.
-But essentially, after initialising MPI and working out how many separate processes we have available to use (known as `ranks`),
+MPI is covered in detail alter but essentially, after initialising MPI and working out how many separate processes we have available to use (known as `ranks`),
 rank 0 sends the command line string using `MPI_Bcast` (broadcast) to all other processes.

 On ARCHER2, you compile this code using: